Irubataru/irubataru.github.io/_posts/2018-04-06-openqcd-fastsum-v1-0-released.md

 "framework" myself.
 This is far from ideal, but it made writing my own tests a lot simples and has the added benefit of being organised in a unit testing layout where one registers tests.
 The framework code can be seen [here][unit-testing-framework].
-A typical usecase would look like this
+A typical use case would look like this

 ``` c
 new_test_module();